scheuerell-lab/lab-meeting/2023/01-13/README.md

 * Welcome Andrea Richter-Sanchez!

 * Bevan Seminar on Thurs at 4:30 in Rm 102
+    * Marco Hatch from Western Washington Univ will be here on Jan 19
+    * Consider signing up for meetings, breakfast, or dinner

 # Students